 On the one hand, these concern measures which are taken before the measures specified following the emergency states are defined in the Network Guidelines on Emergency and Restoration.
-The link with procedures defined in the Network Guidelines on Emergency and Restoration is only indirect: only when too high ACE gives rise to frequency deviations do we fall within the activation criteria of Article 18 E&R GL "frequency deviation management procedure" or only if there are overloaded (border) lines, Article 19 "power flow management procedure" may be applied.
+The link with procedures defined in the Network Guidelines on Emergency and Restoration is only indirect: only when too high ACE / FRCE gives rise to frequency deviations this relates to the activation criteria of Article 18 E&R GL "frequency deviation management procedure".
+If there are overloaded (border) lines, Article 19 "power flow management procedure" may be applied.

-On the other hand, these concern measures which are taken after (next to) the activation of FRR (aFRR and mFRR) following the processes described in the SOGL for which the reserve process activation structure is defined in Article 140 of the SOGL.
+On the other hand, as the FRCE (ACE) is the result of the activation of FRR following LFC block imbalances, these measure concern measures which are taken after the activation of FRR (aFRR and mFRR) following the processes described in the SOGL for which the reserve process activation structure is defined in Article 140 of the SOGL.